Asif-droid/climate_chage_vs_gii_factors/README.md

 - Detailed analysis of the relationship between gender inequality and climate change.

 ### Conclusion
-- Found Random Forest model more accurately Education Participation Rate.
+- Found Random Forest model more accurately Education Participation Rate than other models.

 ## Usage